 Each class has a class novel which the teacher reads every day to expose them to rich vocabulary and sophisticated structures; our aim is to encourage children’s enjoyment of books and to be encouraged to read for pleasure.

 Through our PiXL assessments, we are able to identify children’s gaps within their learning and plan lessons accordingly.

 Talk 4 Writing English lessons further complement our reading lessons, exposing the children to high-level texts and vocabulary.
 We also endeavour to enrich children’s reading opportunities across the entire curriculum.

 Reading is celebrated through class reading challenges and whole-school events such as World Book Day.

-We achieve high outcomes in Reading at the end of both key stages; our children make good progress during their time at PRPS.
-In addition, children enjoy reading lessons and the skills they learn support their understanding across the rest of the curriculum.
+We achieve good outcomes in Reading at the end of both key stages; our children are aware of the fundamental importance of reading and the key role this plays in their lifelong learning.
+Children enjoy reading lessons and the skills they learn support their understanding across the rest of the curriculum.
 Our lessons improve each child’s communication, confidence and vocabulary.
 We believe that this love of reading stimulates children to become lifelong avid readers.

 Reading has been a key priority area of our School Improvement Plan over the last few years and we have transformed the reading curriculum and the teaching of reading.
 As children progress from Early Years to the end of Key Stage 2, they are building on their decoding skills, reading fluency, vocabulary, inference and comprehension to become confident and enthusiastic readers who are able to verbalise their thoughts and opinions on a text.
 By the time children leave PRPS they are competent readers who can recommend books to their peers, have a thirst for reading a range of genres including poetry and participate in discussions about books, including evaluating an author's use of language and the impact this can have on the reader.
 They can also read books to enhance their knowledge and understanding of all subjects of the curriculum to support their wider learning.